iceman404/ESP-32_Open_Hardware_Drone/README.md

 4. **Calibrate and Test:** Calibrate sensors, test motor functions via the serial monitor, and perform pre-flight checks.
 5. **Fine-Tune Parameters:** Adjust control parameters as needed for stable flight.

-## Backup Instructions
-Before making any changes:
-- Commit your current state using Git.
-- Save a backup copy of this README file (e.g., `README_backup.md`).

 ## License
 This project is licensed under the **MIT License**.